top of page

 Example 1: The Unpaid Invoice

 A marketing agency delivers a six-month campaign for a mid-size client.
 The contract includes payment milestones.
-After the final deliverables are sent, the client refuses to pay the last invoice, claiming dissatisfaction.
+After sending the final deliverables, the client refuses to pay, citing dissatisfaction.

 Options:

-• The agency could write off the invoice and move on.
+• Write off the invoice and move on.

-• They could hire an attorney to pursue payment, risking legal costs and reputational fallout.
+• Hire an attorney to pursue payment, risking legal costs and reputational fallout.

 Example 2: The Broken NDA